ShanePayen/IT-Helpdesk-Home-Lab/README.md

-# Active Directory Helpdesk Home Lab
+# Active Directory Helpdesk Lab

 ## Overview

-This project is a simulated IT Helpdesk environment created to develop practical skills in Windows Server administration, Active Directory, Group Policy, PowerShell, Microsoft 365 administration concepts, and troubleshooting.
+This project is a simulated enterprise IT environment built to practise Windows Server administration, Active Directory management, Microsoft 365 administration concepts, and helpdesk troubleshooting.

-The purpose of this lab was to recreate common tasks performed by a First-Line IT Support Technician and Junior System Administrator.
+The lab was created using Microsoft Hyper-V and demonstrates the process of building and supporting a small business-style IT infrastructure.

+---

+# Project Objectives

-The project focuses on:
+The goals of this project were:

+- Build a virtualised IT lab environment.
+- Install and configure Windows Server.
-- Active Directory administration
+- Deploy Active Directory Domain Services.
-- User account management
+- Configure DNS and DHCP services.
+- Manage users, groups, and permissions.
-- Group Policy configuration
+- Configure Group Policy security settings.
-- PowerShell administration
+- Practise PowerShell administration.
-- User onboarding and offboarding
+- Document helpdesk workflows and troubleshooting processes.
-- Microsoft 365 administration workflows
+- Simulate Microsoft 365 administration tasks.
-- Hardware troubleshooting
-- IT documentation

 ---